alpenlabs/Technical-Whitepaper/README.md

 Bitcoin sidechains today require a trusted and mostly permissioned two-way peg, leading to centralized points of failure and user risks.
 Additionally, sidechains introduce additional trust requirements for the user with their consensus protocols.
 While the mechanics to enforce the two-way peg and achieve consensus on the sidechain have become more secure over time, holding assets on any Bitcoin sidechain today still requires significant trust assumptions beyond Bitcoin’s consensus protocol.

-## 2.3 Rollups
+## **2.3 Rollups**

 Rollups are scaling solutions that involve processing a batch of transactions off-chain and settling the batch as a single transaction on-chain.
 Rollups enable validators on the blockchain to efficiently verify the validity of multiple transactions without having to execute them on-chain.
 This reduces on-chain computation overhead and storage footprint for transactions, leading to better throughput and lower costs.
 Beyond the scalability benefits, rollups can also extend the functionality of a blockchain because off-chain execution environments can process more complex transactions.

 The off-chain rollup system can be a Layer 2 (L2) blockchain with block producers that verify transactions and broadcast state changes to the L1 blockchain.
 Each L2 block is settled only once the state transition is confirmed to be valid on the L1 blockchain.
 This construction enables the L2 blockchain to use L1 consensus for both securing the two-way bridge between L1 and L2 and confirming new L2 blocks.
 There are different techniques to ensure the validity of L2 state transitions in the L1 rollup protocol, resulting in two types of rollups: _optimistic_ rollups and _validity_ rollups.

 In an optimistic rollup, L2 block producers broadcast transaction data to an on-chain rollup contract and stake some funds to vouch for the validity of those off-chain transactions.
 These off-chain transactions are assumed to be correct unless proven otherwise.
 Anyone can submit a fraud proof within a fixed challenge period (typically one week) to report an invalid transaction.
-Invalid transactions can result in the the block producer losing their stake, therefore creating economic incentives to submit correctly verified transaction data.
+Invalid transactions can result in the block producer losing their stake, therefore creating economic incentives to submit correctly verified transaction data.
 Early ideas of optimistic rollups go back to 2014 with Vitalik Buterin’s Shadow Chain [35], but today there are several active optimistic rollup L2 systems like Arbitrum [36] and Optimism 37] deployed on Ethereum.
 The main drawbacks to this type of rollup are long settlement times for L2 state transitions and persistent overhead on users to audit and potentially challenge the validity of off-chain transactions.

 Unlike optimistic rollup which is secured by cryptoeconomic guarantees, a validity rollup uses a formal system of cryptographic proofs to secure off-chain transactions.
 Validity rollup construction requires L2 block producers to provide a validity proof attesting to the correctness of transaction execution and the resulting state updates.
 Validity proof, which is a proof of computational integrity, is provided along with a compressed summary of L2 state changes to an L1 smart contract for verification.
 This enables the L2 transactions to be secured by L1 consensus protocol without introducing any L2 transaction execution complexity to L1.
 Deposits to and withdrawals from L2 are also secured by L1 validators, enabling a trustless bridge between the two layers.